appscode/blog/content/post/kubedb-health-checker/index.md

 </figure>

 From the flowchart we can see that, on each health check, KubeDB performs the following checks:

-- Can database client be created?
+- Can a database client be created?
 - Can the database servers be pinged using the created client?
-- If `disableHealthCheck` is not true, Can the database be written?
+- If `disableHealthCheck` is not true, can the database be written to?
 - If the database is in cluster mode with primary and secondary nodes, Is there only one Primary node?

 If all the answers are affirmative, KubeDB sets the `AcceptingConnection` condition as `True`.